ctrlaltdeleon/infinitygauntlet/journal/journal-2019.md

 # May 10 2019

-- Made a `Python` file which makes several strings and stops running when a specific string is found.
+- Made a `Python` file which makes several strings and stops running when a specific string is found (Shakespeare program).
   - Had a lot of fun with this, formatted the output to be digestible.

 ```py